-4th Session: The 4th Session was taken by Ms. Pranami Baruah, Assistant Professor, Clinical Psychologist, CRC-Shillong, where she explained about the various forms of Intellectual Disability, Specific Learning Disabilities which includes the different forms such as Dyslexia, Dysgraphia and Dyscalculia.
-She also highlighted on Autism Spectrum Disorder, the clinical features and characteristics.
+4th Session: The 4th Session was taken by Ms. Pranami Baruah, Assistant Professor, Clinical Psychologist, CRC-Shillong, where she explained about the various forms of Intellectual Disability, Specific Learning Disabilities which includes the different forms of learning disability such as Dyslexia, Dysgraphia, Dyscalculia, dyspraxia, dysphasia/aphasia and dyslalia.
+She also highlighted on the expressive language disorder and receptive language disorder.
+She explained on the topic Autism Spectrum Disorder, the clinical features, characteristics features and the treatment of Autism.
 She also emphasized on the need to understand better about Mental Health and Mental Illness.
 She concluded the session by addressing the Disability caused as a result of various Blood Related Disorder like Haemophilia, Thalassemia and Sickle cell disease.